ofemiashiru/CI_MS3_MCC/README.md

 ## Deployment

-Deployed using Heroku using the following steps:
-1. Whilst in GitHub repository navigate to the Settings tab
-2. On the left hand menu select Pages
-3. Scroll to "Branch" tap none to show the different options and select "main"
-4. Click save and the site will be published.
-You will see "Your site is live at https://ofemiashiru.github.io/CI_MS2_QSG/"

-You can also fork the repository by:
+You can fork the repository by:
 1. Navigating to the GitHub repository
 2. Click on "Fork" button in top right hand corner (Please note you must be signed in to Fork a repository)